 For one thing, I think it’s pretty hilarious that someone would claim something as small as wearing a ring every day is asking for too much attention, as if even a simple black band is too ostentatious for us.
 It’s not like we wear big silly hats every day.
 Although, to be clear, I 100% endorse the wearing of big silly ace pride hats.
 Anyway, since it’s apparently possible for there to be confusion on the matter, this post will discuss one (of the many) possible reasons for choosing to wear an ace ring.

 Note for the uninformed: an ace ring is a term for a black ring, usually worn on the right middle finger, that the wearer intends as a symbol of their ace identity.
 There are no further requirements than that.
 Any black ring will do.
-I got a cheap one off Amazon.
+[Edit: you can read the AVEN thread where the idea first originated here.]

 Since most people in my general vicinity don’t know what asexuality is in the first place, I’m not counting on them to recognize my ring as an ace pride symbol.
 Only two allosexual people have ever indicated that they’ve noticed it, and neither of them knew what it stood for.
 It has not, as far as I know, ever been recognized an ace ring.
 The tradition of ace rings is not well-known in the slightest, so trying to shove my orientation in everyone’s face by wearing an ace ring would not be very effective.
 Hence that’s not why I do it.